jacoby149/web10/auth/public/docs/sdk.md

 ### Authentication - Hello World Demo

-Below is an example of some html and javascript utilizing all of the above authentication functionality to handle login for a simple hello world app.
+Below is an example of some html and javascript utilizing all of the above authentication functionality to handle login for a simple hello world app. <a href="https://auth.web10.app/docs/hello">**Demo Link**</a>

 ```html
 <html>